-CJ 1213 2024 pretest: 5/11 or 45% of students scored at or above 70% (all students took the pretest)
+CJ 1213 Fall 2022 pretest: 12/24 or 50% of students scored at or above 70% (all students took the pretest)

-CJ 1213 post-test: 11 out of 12 or 92% of the students who took the posttest scored 70% or above.
+CJ 1213 Fall 2022 posttest: 18 out of 24 or 85% of the students who took the posttest scored 70% or above.
 The increase in the posttest scores indicates students gained knowledge during this course.
-Additionally, many students had already completed CJ 1113 in an earlier semester, possessing some knowledge in CJ, and were more acclimated to the on-line weekly assignments and classroom interaction.
+Additionally, many students had already completed CJ 1113 in an earlier semester, possessing knowledge in CJ, and were more acclimated to the inperson classroom interaction.

 Note: The Council on Law Enforcement Education & Training (CLEET) is the state agency mandated by the State of Oklahoma Law to certify education, training and the certification of peace officers (police, sheriffs, state police).
 Applicant officers must pass the CLEET Certification Exam prior to being commissioned by a law enforcement agency to serve as peace officers.
-The use of CLEET 2023 certification data is presented to demonstrate the success of the AA/CJS and BSJA COP Option passing the CLEET Certification Exam.
-Students graduating from the 2023-2024 school year will not be eligible to take the CLEET Peace Officer Certification Exam until October 2024 and outside the due date for this SLR assessment of student learning.
-Therefore, it is useful to consider the COP Option graduates from the preceding summer 2022-2023 in demonstrating success of the CJ program.
+The use of CLEET 2022 certification data is presented to demonstrate the success of the AA/CJS and BSJA COP Option passing the CLEET Certification Exam.
+Students graduating from the 2022-2023 school year will not be eligible to take the CLEET Peace Officer Certification Exam until October 2023 and outside the due date for this SLR assessment of student learning.
+Therefore, it is useful to consider the COP Option graduates from the preceding summer 2021-2022 in demonstrating success of the CJ program.